pjtunstall/mad/README.md

 ### Extra

+- CHAIN EXPLOSIONS
+  - Move timeout from "plant normal bomb" on client to server `plantNormalBomb` so that it has access to the timeout id.
+Store this id in an object in the grid: `grid[y][x].plantedBomb = { player, fireRange: player.fireRange, full, timeoutId };`.
+When calculating explosions, the server can then cancel timeouts and trigger explosions as needed.
+Consider serverside functions: `planNormalBomb`, `plantRemoteControlBomb`, `detonate`, and `addFire`; and clientside handlers for "plant normal bomb", "plant remote control bomb" (plus fuse sound-effect array for the remote control bombs), and "keydown" handler.
+Think especially carefully about remote control bombs and be sure to replenish the correct players' stock of bombs.
+- MULTI-POWERS
+  - Allow multiple powerups to be held at once: logic, UI (e.g. put info in a margin, move grid to one side, list powerups by their symbol, distinguish between scalar--lives, bombs, fire--and boolean powers, highlight boolean powerups in your possession).
+- HOST PRIVATELY
+  - To allow friends to play remotely (to learn about hosting and as an experiment to see how well the networking works), research how to host on Google App Engine, which, I gather, can be made private, and accessible by signing in to Google.
+The latter would need an authentication page before the game starts.
+This would need an authentication page before the game starts.
+(We'd need to support multiple game instances before hosting publicly, which would be significantly moer work to adapt; see below.)

+### Extra-extra

 - FIX/IMPROVE
   - There's often a jump where the character profile picture changes when the eyelids are still open.
   - Sometimes there is a pause on initiating movement or changing direction before it takes effect.
 Lag due to waiting for signal from socket?
 But test this in case that's not the reason.
 Could try a rollback technique: show player's own sprite moving immediately and correct when signal comes from server if need be, e.g. if another player or a bomb blocked their way (if they don't have the bomb-pass powerup).